 Age: 21, credited to Berlin, VT

 Birth: 08/03/1841, Montpelier, VT

 Mount Hope Cemetery, Northfield, VT

 Check the cemetery for location/directions and other veterans who may be buried there.

 DON B. CILLEY was from the town of Berlin, Vt., and volunteered and enrolled into Company C September 5, 1862.
-His age was 21 and very well prepared in size and health, fortitude, courage and patriotism to be one of Colonel Randall's Green Mountain Boys.
-He sustained and made a good record as a soldier and returned to his native hills, streams and valleys proud of his share in securing victory over General Lee's great army at Gettysburg.
+His age was 21 and very well prepared in size and health, fortitude, courage, and patriotism to be one of Colonel Randall's Green Mountain Boys.
+He sustained and made a good record as a soldier and returned to his native hills, streams, and valleys proud of his share in securing victory over General Lee's great army at Gettysburg.
 But after being mustered out the fire of patriotism still remained in his heart and on the 16th of August, 1864, again volunteered and Joined Company C of the 9th Regiment as a recruit tor one year.
 Was mustered out June 13, 1865, after the close of the war.
-His regiment took part in the battle of Chapin's farm, Va., September 29, 1864, Pair Oaks, Va., October 27, 1864, and the Pall of Richmond, Va., April 3rd, 1865.
+His regiment took part in the battle of Chapin's Farm, Va., September 29, 1864, Fair Oaks, Va., October 27, 1864, and the Pall of Richmond, Va., April 3rd, 1865.
 Comrade Cilley must have been happy indeed because at the fall of Richmond and a soldier when General Lee surrendered at Appomattox.
 He returned home and resumed his former occupation.
 A pastime in civil life has been hunting bears that infest the hills of his native county.
 He has captured many and won a reputation as a successful bear hunter.
 Comrade Cilley still lives in Berlin and enjoys the reputation of a valiant soldier and bear hunter.